incuna/angular-offline/README.md

 ### offlineProvider.alwaysOnline(value)

 Enable or disable applying offline functionality to all requests.
 When this is false, requests will only be offlined by explicitly adding the `offline: false` property to the request config.
-If you want to enable offline functionality for the majority or all of the reqeusts in the application, adding the offline flag to every request is not ideal.
-Setting `alwaysOnline` to `true`, means that offline functionality will be applied to every request, except those that explciitly set `offline: false` in their individual request configurations, or caches that are excluded (see excludeCacheIds).
+If you want to enable offline functionality for the majority or all of the requests in the application, adding the offline flag to every request is not ideal.
+Setting `alwaysOnline` to `true`, means that offline functionality will be applied to every request, except those that explicitly set `offline: false` in their individual request configurations, or caches that are excluded (see excludeCacheIds).

 ```js
 module.config(function (offlineProvider) {